Perly Consulting │ Beck Eco

 CURRENT LANDSCAPE

-Production deployments are multiplying across sectors and geographies.
+Production deployments continue accelerating across sectors and geographies, with evidence of both sustained ROI and unresolved adoption barriers.
 Intenseye remains the scale leader, protecting over 100,000 workers across 25+ countries with Sentinel edge hardware achieving sub-second machinery intervention at industrial sites like Oldcastle APG.
 Swire Coca-Cola's multi-site deployment across the U.S. and Asia cut its Lost Day Rate by 27%.
-Fortune 500 adoption is no longer rare: Americold's 500K+ sq ft facility achieved 77% injury reduction and eliminated 100% lost-time days ($1.1M EBITDA savings) within 12 months.
-NSG Group expanded from a single PPE monitoring pilot to 20+ global facilities after seeing 62% violation reduction.
+Fortune 500 adoption demonstrates compelling unit economics: Americold's 500K+ sq ft facility achieved 77% injury reduction and eliminated 100% lost-time days ($1.1M EBITDA savings) within 12 months; NSG Group expanded from a single PPE monitoring pilot to 20+ global facilities after seeing 62% violation reduction; ServiceCenter Metals achieved airbag safety compliance improvement from 25% to over 90% within two months.
 These are sustained operations, not pilots.
-The vendor ecosystem has matured rapidly: viAct offers 50+ modular detection modules and now documents 65% reduction in forklift-pedestrian collisions at Dubai logistics hubs; Chooch runs hazard detection on existing cameras without additional sensors; AWS Rekognition Workplace Safety GA now includes multi-location compliance reporting, custom label detection for non-standard PPE, and named enterprise deployments at IVE, Rebel Foods, and VXG.
-Sector diversification continues: mining operations deployed CCTV-based AI achieving 12% near-miss reduction and 15% faster emergency dispatch; aviation cargo operations (Cathay Cargo Terminal) integrated Intenseye for PPE and equipment hazard detection on existing infrastructure.
+The vendor ecosystem has stratified by architecture: Intenseye leads on scale and Sentinel hardware; viAct offers 50+ modular detection modules with 62% forklift near-miss reduction documented in production (Saudi Arabia); DeepX deploys on-premises processing with model drift detection for construction/mining; AWS Rekognition Workplace Safety now includes custom label detection and named enterprise deployments; Chooch runs hazard detection on existing cameras without sensors.
+Ferrovial and DroneDeploy rolled out agentic AI frameworks in Oct 2025, deploying 30+ Safety AI agents across construction sites using existing camera feeds for PPE detection.

-Government adoption is accelerating.
-Singapore's Ministry of Manpower published official WSH 2028 Strategy guidance in March 2026 endorsing video analytics as core safety infrastructure across all industries, creating financial incentive structures through grants and productivity benefits.
+Government adoption is accelerating policy-driven deployment.
+Singapore's Ministry of Manpower published official WSH 2028 Strategy guidance in March 2026 endorsing video analytics as core safety infrastructure across all industries, with mandated deployment on construction sites valued ≥$5M.
 South Korea expanded allowable AI safety equipment budget allocation from 10% to 20% of occupational safety spending in construction works, signaling policy-driven adoption in aging-workforce sectors.
 Economic drivers remain compelling: estimated 36.42 trillion won in annual accident losses and SAPA penalties up to 1 billion won creating strong ROI justification for deployment.

 TIER HISTORY